Upgrading DMC DB to Newer PostgreSQL Versions

 2. Note: If the destination database server is on another host, specify the --host parameter with the psql command.

-psql -d datical -f 10dump.sql --username=dmcuser --password
+psql -d datical -f <old-version>dump.sql --username=dmcuser --password

 1. Start all datical services: